piterwilson/MIT-Open-Courseware-6.0002-Swift-/Lecture2/README.md

 # Lecture 2: Optimization Problems

+## Example Lecture2-Fibonacci

-The initial examples with the fibonacci sequence functions demonstrate how having a cache (memorization) can be a way to optimize a problem where there is **"optimal substructure"** and **"overlapping subproblems"**.
+Fibonacci sequence functions demonstrate how having a cache (memorization) can be a way to optimize a problem where there is **"optimal substructure"** and **"overlapping subproblems"**.

+## Example Lecture2-Knapsack

+This example pits a greedy vs a search tree algorithms to find the best solution to the "Knapsack" problem which in this case refers to finding set of `Food` items with the maximum sum value ($) possible with a constained value of sum calories (cost).

 ## Python to Swift notes